ATK/BAE Systems team wins Navy downselect to build JATAS missile-protection system for helicopters

-PATUXENT RIVER NAS, Md.—U.S. Navy leaders gave the go-ahead to the Alliant Techsystems Inc. (ATK) Defense Electronics Systems segment in Clearwater, Fla., to begin full-scale development of a next-generation missile-warning system for Navy and Marine Corps assault support helicopters.
+PATUXENT RIVER NAS, Md., 24 July 2011.
+U.S. Navy leaders last week gave the go-ahead to the Alliant Techsystems Inc. (ATK) Defense Electronics Systems segment in Clearwater, Fla., to begin full-scale development of a next-generation missile-warning system for Navy and Marine Corps assault support helicopters.
 Alliant Techsystems won a $109.2 million contract from U.S. Naval Air Systems Command at Patuxent River Naval Air Station, Md., for engineering and manufacturing development of the Joint and Allied Threat Awareness System (JATAS).

-The ATK/BAE Systems team will do the work in Nashua, N.H.; Woodland Hills, Calif.; Clearwater, Fla.; Danbury, Conn.; Melbourne, Fla.; Dallas; and other sites in the U.S., and should be finished by 2015.
+The ATK/BAE Systems team will do the work on JATAS full-scale development in Nashua, N.H.; Woodland Hills, Calif.; Clearwater, Fla.; Danbury, Conn.; Melbourne, Fla.; Dallas; and other sites in the U.S., and should be finished by 2015.

 For more information contact ATK Defense Electronics Systems online at www.atk.com, BAE Systems Electronic Solutions at www.baesystems.com/Businesses/ElectronicSolutions, or Naval Air Systems Command at www.navair.navy.mil.